Versioning a model

 How to version

-modelVersion should receive a string that is structured in the following way:
+modelVersion should receive a string that's structured in the following way:

 INTEGER.INTEGER.INTEGER such as this